canaokar/serverless-weather/README.md

 5. Click Enable.
 In Index Document, enter `index.html`, Click Save Changes
 6. Scroll down and copy the URL for future use.
-7. Scroll up and go to Permissions > Bucket Policy > Edit Copy the bucket ARN from top of the section.
-It will look something like `arn:aws:s3:::gatech-weather-<YOUR-NAME>` Copy this:
+7. Scroll up and go to Permissions > Bucket Policy > Edit
+8. Copy the bucket ARN from top of the section.
+It will look something like:
+`arn:aws:s3:::gatech-weather-<YOUR-NAME>`

+Copy below policy into the page:
 ```
 {
   "Id": "Policy1682690362649",